 C. Upper-Division Writing Requirement

-Students whose writing is not judged adequate should consult with the director of undergraduate studies on further steps to fulfill the writing requirement.
+Transfer students who have fulfilled their theory requirement at a different university should consult with the director of undergraduate studies on alternate steps to fulfill the writing requirement.

 - All sociology courses offered in satisfaction of major requirements must be passed with a grade of C or higher.